pip-services/pip-services-docs/content/en/net/commons/refer/descriptor.md

 > `public` bool Match([Descriptor]() descriptor)

-- **descriptor**: [Descriptor]() the descriptor to match this one against.
+- **descriptor**: [Descriptor]() descriptor to match this one against.
-- **returns**: bool - true if descriptors match and false otherwise
+- **returns**: bool - true if the descriptors match and false otherwise

 #### ToString
 Gets a string representation of the object.
-The result is a colon-separated list of descriptor fields as *"mygroup:connector:aws:default:1.0"*
+The result is a colon-separated list of the descriptor's fields as *"mygroup:connector:aws:default:1.0"*

 > `public override` string ToString()

-- **returns**: string - a string representation of the object.
+- **returns**: string - string representation of the object.

 ### Static methods

 #### FromString
-Parses colon-separated list of descriptor fields and returns them as a Descriptor.
+Parses a colon-separated list of descriptor fields and returns them as a Descriptor.
 Throws a [ConfigException](../../errors/config_exception) if the descriptor string is of a wrong format.

 > `public static` [Descriptor]() FromString(string value)

-- **value**: string - colon-separated descriptor fields to initialize Descriptor.
+- **value**: string - colon-separated descriptor fields used to initialize Descriptor.
-- **returns**: [Descriptor]() - a newly created Descriptor.
+- **returns**: [Descriptor]() - newly created Descriptor.

 ### Examples